Origins of the Temperley-Lieb algebra: early history: Representations of

 \section{Representations of $\TL_n$}

 In this section, $\Bbbk$ is a commutative unital ring and $\delta \in \Bbbk$, unless stated otherwise.
 We fix $n$ and $\delta$ and sometimes write $\TL_n = \TL_n(\delta)$.

 We begin with a number of bijections that underlie the combinatorics of Temperley--Lieb algebras.
 In Section~\ref{s:dia} we considered lattice walks to $(n-p,p)$, where $0\le 2p \le n$.
 Notice that the pair $(n-p,p)$ in such a walk may be identified with a partition of at most two parts, which in turn may be identified with its Young diagram.
-The Bratteli diagram associated to Temperley--Lieb combinatorics is the infinite graph constructed inductively as follows: \begin{itemize} \item Start with the empty partition $\emptyset$ in level zero. \item For each partition $\lambda=(\lambda_1,\lambda_2)$ in some level, draw a vertical edge to the partition $(\lambda_1+1,\lambda_2)$ and, if $\lambda_1>\lambda_2$, a diagonal edge to the partition $(\lambda_1,\lambda_2+1)$. \end{itemize} We illustrate the Bratteli diagram in Figure \ref{Bratteli}.